Residency School Program dETAILS

 Literacy Celebration

 To promote a love of reading Nashville Ballet will supply guest readers from our organization to all residency schools that request a reader during your reading celebration.
-This will give children an opportunity to meet the non-dancing staff of Nashville Ballet and learn about their jobs.
+This will give students an opportunity to meet the non-dancing staff of Nashville Ballet and learn about arts administrative careers.

 Audition for the School of Nashville Ballet